ferrywlto/cs-ticketing/README.md

     - CreatedDate - The timestamp that the thread created.
     - LastUpdateDate - The timestamp that the thread created, the last message created in that thread or when the ticket is resolved.
     - Messages - A list of messages from both player and agents, sort by message date in ascending order.
+    - ResolvedBy - The agent who resolved the ticket

 ## Assumptions
 - Once a message is send, it cannot be edited for integrity.